The following article is a personal opinion not necessarily endorsed by the Cortes Radio Society, its board, DJs, or general membership.

 According to the petition, “Anderson took money from her constituents for personal gain and a number of these same constituents received gifts and grants in return … There were 27 persons who donated to Anderson’s fund of which 27 persons, the following benefitted either through their personally or through their own organizations from the SRD grant in aid of which Anderson applied for.”

 7 of the Petition’s 12 Examples Debunked

 The petition lists twelve people, seven of which can easily be proven innocent of bribing Director Anderson so they could receive “gifts and grants”.

-- Three of accused are connected to Cortes Radio, which was not in the Grant In Aid program in 2018 or 19 – so the fact two of our volunteer DJs and a volunteer Board member contributed $50, $75 and $100 to the GoFundMe campaign is irrelevant.
-(Why didn’t Cortes Radio apply for a Grant in Aid? – Because I was a new President and only recently discovered that Grants in Aid can be used for core funding.
-This is where we need funds and I have applied for 2020.)
+- Three of accused are connected to Cortes Radio, which was not in the Grant In Aid program in 2018 – so the fact two of our volunteer DJs and a volunteer Board member contributed $50, $75 and $100 to the GoFundMe campaign is irrelevant.
+(Why didn’t Cortes Radio apply for a Grant in Aid? – Because I was a new President and have only recently discovered that Grants in Aid can be used for core funding.
+This is where we need funds and so I applied in April 2019.)

 - The petition claims Morgan Tams is Cortes Island’s garbage collector and says this contract has never be put out for tender – But Tams is not, and never has, been Cortes Island’s garbage collector – so the $20 he contributed to the GoFundMe campaign is not a bribe intended to obtain the SRD garbage contract.

 - Cory Dow is dismissed as one of Director Anderson’s appointees to Cortes Island’s (volunteer) Advisory Planning Commission (APC) – but Dow left the APC in 2017, so what relevance does this have to the $40 she contributed to a GoFundMe campaign in 2018?